micmejia/bible-dump/AMPC/Matthew/Matt 21.md

 So they answered Jesus, We do not know.
-And He said to them, Neither will I tell you by what [^s]power of authority I do these things.
+And He said to them, Neither will I tell you by what power of authority I do these things.